CANNABIS CULTIVATORS WORKSHOP - NBC SVG

 The event is expected to culminate in the formulation of a fair-trade charter or protocol for the medicinal cannabis industry.

-Organizers say the outcome of the workshop is expected to be used in a global context and would be considered a significant development, once achieved.
+Organizers said the outcome of the workshop is expected to be used in a global context and would be considered a significant development, once achieved.

 Day one of the workshop will bring together a group of more than one hundred traditional cannabis cultivators for exchange and learning.